jundalisay/superb/content/en/research/jagor/ph/chapter-24.md

 Quitol, a less valuable sort of lúpis, could be sold at $75 per ton.

-In respect of these last three qualities—purity, flexibility, and colour—they stand in relation to cambric somewhat as cardboard to tissue-paper.
+They are similar to cambric as cardboard is to tissue-paper in terms of:
+- purity
+- flexibility
+- colour

 In weaving such stuffs the fibres frequently break on account of their having been twisted instead of spun; and the repair in these cases is exceedingly troublesome.

 The finest stuffs require so great an amount of dexterity, patience, and time in their preparation, and for that reason are so expensive, that they can find no purchasers when in competition with the cheap, machine-worked goods of Europe.

 Their fine, warm yellowish colour also is objected to by the European women, who are accustomed to linen and calicoes strongly blued in the washing.
 In the country, however, they are esteemed very highly by the rich half-castes, who understand the real goodness of their qualities.

 The fibres of the inner petioles, which are softer but not so strong as the outer, are called tupus, and sold with bandála, or mixed with tapis and used in the native weaving.
 Bandála also serves for weaving purposes.
 In that portion of the Archipelago where the native abacá plantations are, the entire dress of both sexes is made of coarse guinára.

 Still coarser and stronger fabrics are prepared for the European market, such as crinoline and stiff muslin used by dressmakers.

 Before the arrival of the Spaniards, the natives produced stuffs from abaca which became an important article of export only some few decades since.